danielcbit/apcctrl/doc/manual/manual.rst

 FA164737 indicates MODBUS support is available for the majority of the SMC, SMT, and SMX model lines.

-The required apcupsd.conf settings for MODBUS are straightforward.
+The required apcctrl.conf settings for MODBUS are straightforward.

 For MODBUS serial RS232:

     ::

-        ## apcupsd.conf v1.1 ##
+        ## apcctrl.conf v1.1 ##
         UPSCABLE smart
         UPSTYPE modbus
         DEVICE /dev/ttyS0